learningequality/kolibri-docs/docs/manage/command_line.rst

 The full name for the new super admin user will be the same as the chosen ``username``, and can be edited in the **Facility > Users** page, or the user profile.

-Import and Export User Data from a CSV File
+Import and export user data from a CSV File
 *******************************************

 This feature is also available from the Kolibri user interface in the **Facility > Data** tab.
 It is recommended you read the :ref:`section of this guide which documents the feature <csv_import>`, especially the part about the :ref:`CSV format <csv_format>` before you try this command line utility.